Ouro Negro (Black Gold)

 Tradition and modernity, forced to team up to discover new truths.
 Black Gold is the story of the village of Jambolane, a traditional community in Mozambique.
 When the residents of Jambolane are confronted with the arrival of a foreign mining company they must negotiate the resettlement of the community and their ancestral spirits in order to extract coal from their land.

-For the formal evaluation of Season 1, UNICEF Mozambique contracted the local research partner Gfk Intercampus, and Drexel University in collaboration with the renowned Communications for Development M/E expert, Dr. Suruchi Sood.
-This is an depth qualitative and quantitative analysis designed to understand if the program was effective and if there were any behavioral or social changes as a result.
-Prior to the launch, 2,250 women were interviewed for the quantitative analysis.
-The qualitative analysis interviewed approximately 300 men and women over the course of 15 years.
+For the formal evaluation of Ouro Negro, UNICEF Mozambique contracted the local research partner Gfk Intercampus, and Drexel University in collaboration with the renowned Communications for Development M/E expert, Dr. Suruchi Sood.
+This is an in-depth qualitative and quantitative analysis designed to understand if the program was effective and if there were any behavioral or social changes as a result.
+Prior to the launch, 2,250 women were interviewed for the quantitative research and approximately 300 men and women over 15 years old were interviewed for the qualitative research.

-The analysis of Season 1 indicated Ouro Negro gained a loyal audience.
+The analysis of ongoing M&E activities indicates Ouro Negro gained a loyal audience.
 Every episode broadcast generated 1.2-1.4 million listeners, approximately 25-30% of all Mozambican radio listeners.
 50% of listeners follow the drama regularly and 56% of the respondents reported strongly liking Ouro Negro.
 43% of respondents discussed the drama with other people, 67% of those respondents discussed the topics Ouro Negro covered.
 These statistics prove Ouro Negro stimulates interpersonal communication that is crucial for promoted behavior changes with 70% of respondents reporting behavior change.
 Most behavior change was shown to be in the following categories: general behavior change, improved social behavior, disease prevention in HIV/AIDS, child protection and health, nutrition, and WASH.

 This series is designed to inform the public, foster interpersonal dialogue, and inspire positive behavioral practices concerning the conservation of the rainforest and freshwater ecosystems of the Sierra Madre mountains and the coastal watersheds in Chiapas.
 Positive environmental values promoted in the drama “Jacinta” include the protection of endangered species, ecosystem-specific climate change adaptation strategies, and sustainable agricultural practices in the face of harmful behaviors associated with forest fires, illegal logging, irresponsible development projects, growing human settlements, and inaccessibility due to mudslides and heavy rains.
 The team is now working on the second phase of the program and will be launching a theater production at the world renowned zoo in Chiapas called the Zoomat.